Charles Leclerc wins pole, Lando Norris qualifies 17th for Azerbaijan Grand Prix | TSN

 Norris was on what seemed to be a lap fast enough to progress from the first part of qualifying as one of the top 15.
 But he told broadcaster Sky that “I had to lift” — slow down — because of a yellow flag that was apparently for Esteban Ocon's slow-moving Alpine.
 Norris' time from his first lap missed the 15th-place cutoff by .137 of a second.

 “There’s a long race ahead, we have some good tires in the bank, I’m still hopeful we can get a good result.
 I think the car is quick.
-Bit frustrating, but nothing I can do,” Norris said.
+Bit frustrating, but nothing I can do,” Norris told Sky.

 Norris is second in the standings, 62 points behind Verstappen with eight rounds of the championship remaining.